MyIntelligenceAgency/semantic-fleet/dotnet/src/Connectors/Connectors.AI.Oobabooga/README.md

 - **ChatGenerationAttempts**: The number of chat generation attempts.
 - **ChatInstructCommand**: The chat-instruct command for the chat completion when corresponding mode is used.
 - **ContextInstruct**: The instruction context for the chat-instruct / instruct completion.

+## Additional References

+For more in-depth understanding and testing, you can refer to the following:

+- **Unit Tests**: Check out the actual test file [here](../../Connectors.UnitTests/Oobabooga/Completion/OobaboogaCompletionTests.cs).
+- **Integration Tests**: Dive into the integration tests [here](../../IntegrationTests/Connectors/Oobabooga/OobaboogaCompletionTests.cs).
+- **Future Notebooks**: Keep an eye out for Jupyter Notebooks that will provide interactive examples and use-cases.
+These will be added to the [notebooks directory](../../notebooks/) in the future.